Docker Compose

 Spin Up Screwdriver

-Then start Screwdriver with:
+Start Screwdriver with:

 nohup docker compose -p screwdriver up &